Last Updated on September 24, 2022

 Only reheat what you need and return the rest immediately back to the fridge.
 If you want to keep leftovers longer, store them in the freezer.

 Remember, do not eat cold leftovers.
-Should there be any microbes in the food, the temperature in the refrigerator may inhibit bacterial growth, but it won’t kill off bacteria.
+Should there be any microbes in the food, the temperature in the refrigerator may inhibit bacterial growth, but it won’t kill off harmful bacteria.
 Always reheat leftovers when you want to eat them.

 Is Lamb Offal (Kidneys, Liver, etc) Pregnancy-Safe?